Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: GRADIENT-BASED SENSOR POSE OPTIMISATION

 \section{GRADIENT-BASED SENSOR POSE OPTIMISATION}

 This section describes the proposed gradient-based sensor pose optimisation for multi-object visibility maximisation.

-The objective function proposed in Equation \ref{eq:optimalP} is not differentiable \textit{w.r.t.} the sensor pose parameters due to the non-continuity introduced by the threshold operation in $\vis(\cdotp)$.
-Thus, gradient-based solutions cannot be applied to solve this optimisation problem.
-We, therefore, propose a processing pipeline featuring a differentiable objective function that approximates the objective function in Equation \ref{eq:optimalP}.
-A crucial element of this approximation is the visibility score, a continuous variable in the interval $[0,1]$ that measures the visibility of a given 3D point \textit{w.r.t.} a sensor.
-The processing pipeline considers the continuous visibility score of multiple points over each target object, which ensures the objects' visibility and implicitly approximates the original problem in Section \ref{sec:problem}.
-It shall be noted that the visibility score is different from the visibility metric (Equation \ref{eq:vis}) in two ways: 1) the former is differentiable while the latter is not; 2) the former indicates the degree of visibility of a single point on a target object while the latter is the number of points on the surface of a target object.
+The objective function proposed in Equation \ref{eq:optimalP} is not differentiable \textit{w.r.t.} the sensor pose parameters due to the non-continuity introduced by the conditional in Eq. \ref{eq:vis}.
+Thus, gradient-based solutions cannot be directly applied to solve this optimisation problem.
+We therefore propose a differentiable function that approximates the original objective function from Equation \ref{eq:optimalP}.
+This approximation is based on a continuous variable called visibility score which measures the visibility of a given 3D point \textit{w.r.t.} a sensor in the interval $[0,1]$.
+The differentiable objective considers the visibility score of multiple points over each target object, which ensures the objects' visibility and implicitly approximates the original formulation in Section \ref{sec:problem}.
 The proposed processing pipeline for the computation and optimisation of the objective function is depicted in Figure \ref{fig:diagramGD}.

 The processing pipeline consists of five stages. \begin{enumerate} \item a set of target points, denoted by $T \in \mathbb{R}^{MF\times 3}$, is created by sampling $F$ points from each of the $M$ target objects.
 The points are randomly distributed along the objects' surfaces proportionally to each surface area.